-Division and Replant Techniques
+Division and Replanting Techniques

 Whether division takes place in early spring or early fall, watering the ornamental grass' soil thoroughly about one hour before dividing the plant softens the ground.
 Cut the plant's foliage to about 6 inches tall.
 Using a sharp spade, dig all the way around the grass clump, and lift it from the ground.
 Divide the clump into two or more pieces by using the spade, a sharp garden knife or a small axe to separate roots.

 Many ornamental grasses, especially large types, should be divided every three or four years.
 If a clump has not been divided in many years, then its middle portion may be dead.
-If that is the case, dig up the entire clump, but take divisions from the healthy root areas, discarding the dead middle section.
+If that's the case, dig up the entire clump, but take divisions from the healthy root areas, discarding the dead middle section.

-- Clemson Cooperative Extension: Ornamental Grasses
+- Clemson Cooperative Extension: Ornamental Grasses and Grass-Like Plants

-- Missouri Botanical Garden: Panicum Virgatum
+- Missouri Botanical Garden: Panicum virgatum

-- Missouri Botanical Garden: Andropogon Gerardii
+- Missouri Botanical Garden: Andropogon gerardii

-- Missouri Botanical Garden: Festuca Glauca "Elijah Blue"
+- Missouri Botanical Garden: Festuca glauca 'Elijah Blue'

-- Missouri Botanical Garden: Calamagrostis x Acutiflora "Karl Foerster"
+- Missouri Botanical Garden: Calamagrostis x acutiflora 'Karl Foerster'